CNN TV

 Republicans are tired of the status quo and it’s hard to find a Republican candidate that would make a change for the good.
 Especially when there is a candidate that isn’t being giving the credit deserved by the MSM as having a legitimate shot at the White House.
 Ron Paul’s rising popularity in spite of this is the reason the Republican race for the presidential nomination has become a free-for-all.

-alex delaney December 20th, 2007 4:22 pm ET
+December 20, 2007 at 4:22 pm |

 the last 7 years have solidified the concern in peoples minds that the GOP cant get the job done.
 It’s high time they stop arguing and put up a united front to show voters that Bush hasn’t taken away all their credibility.